-National statistics1 from the Office of National Statistics (ONS) show the average gross weekly earnings (full-time equivalent employees on adult rates) in Powys in 2022 to be £573.20 compared to an average for Wales of £598.10, placing Powys 7th lowest of 22 council areas in Wales.
+National statistics from the Office of National Statistics (ONS) show the average gross weekly earnings (full-time equivalent employees on adult rates) in Powys in 2022 to be £573.20 compared to an average for Wales of £598.10, placing Powys 7th lowest of 22 council areas in Wales.

-CPI inflation is set to peak at a 40-year high of 11% in the current quarter, and the peak would have been higher without the energy price guarantee limiting to a typical household's annualised energy bill to £2,500 this winter and £3,000 next winter.
-Rising prices erode real wages and reduce living standards by 10% in total over the two financial years to 2023-24 (wiping out the previous eight years' growth), despite over £100 billion of additional government support.
-The squeeze on real incomes, rise in interest rates, and fall in house prices all weigh on consumption and investment, tipping the economy into a recession lasting just over a year from the third quarter of 2022, with a peak-to-trough fall in GDP of 2%.
+CPI inflation is set to peak at a 40-year high of 11% in the current quarter, and the peak would have been higher without the energy price guarantee limiting a typical household's annualised energy bill to £2,500 this winter and £3,000 next winter.
+Rising prices erode real wages and reduce living standards by √% in total over the two financial years to 2023-24 (wiping out the previous eight years' growth), despite over £100 billion of additional government support.
+CPI inflation is set to peak at a 40-year high of 11% in the current quarter, and the peak would have been higher without the energy price guarantee limiting a typical household's annualised energy bill to £2,500 this winter and £3,000 next winter.
+Rising prices erode real wages and reduce living standards by √% in total over the two financial years to 2023-24 (wiping out the previous eight years' growth), despite over £100 billion of additional government support.
+CPI he squeeze on real incomes, rise in interest rates, and fall in house prices all weigh on consumption and investment, tipping the economy into a recession lasting just over a year from the third quarter of 2022, with a peak-to-trough fall in GDP of 2%.
 Unemployment rises by 505,000 from 3.5% to peak at 4.9% in the third quarter of 2024.